 Things to Do in St. Johnsbury:

 Looking to spend the night near St. Johnsbury?
-I found this really cool A-frame Airbnb that would be so fun to stay at.
+I found this really cool A-frame Airbnb that looks so fun to stay at.

 Stop 4: Highland Lodge, Greensboro, VT